elhaffner/ElixirChat/README.md

 ## Architecture
 This section covers the architecure of the client and server-side applications.
 Both applications were built using GenServers and Supervisors to track the state of the application.
 ### Client.Application
 The client application is relatively simple and uses a Dynamicsupervisor to manage two GenServers - one called Client.Client which allows access to the chat server, and one for Client.CLI which handles the CLI interface.
-The client.ex handles the communication with the chat server via the establishment of a tcp socket.
+The client.ex file handles the communication with the chat server via the establishment of a tcp socket.
 Once a socket is established, individual commands send JSON objects to the server which are then parsed to perform a specific function.
 For example, in order to join a room, the client will encode the following as JSON.
 ```
 msg = %{ "command" => "JOIN", "room_id" => room_id, "userName" => state.userName }
 ```